justicebangura/OurBank/README.md

   - `models/wallet.py`: Ensure the crypto wallet model supports blockchain interactions, including smart contracts.

 ### Collective Effort
 This project requires a collaborative effort, so don't hesitate to ask for clarification when needed.
 Use classwork codes or online resources (Slack, YouTube, ChatGPT) to generate baseline code for your tasks.

 ### Frontend Development
 For this project, a simple HTML frontend will be used to connect with the backend for our group presentation.
 A prebuilt theme will be integrated with the backend functionalities.

 ### Final Notes
 Happy coding!
-Let's work together to build a great project.
+Let's work together and build a great project.